Pyramid Family Behavioral Healthcare Programs

 Intensive Outpatient Treatment, also known as IOP, is a primary treatment program recommended in certain instances by a clinical and medical assessment.
 These types of programs help provide additional structure and level of care than a typical outpatient program while still accommodating the patient’s personal and professional life.

 Behavioral health conditions are quite common in American society.
 These conditions do not discriminate and can strike regardless of age, race, gender, or socio-economic status.
-Behavioral health conditions effect your thoughts, feelings, moods, and behavior.
+They effect your thoughts, feelings, moods, and behavior.
 They may occur once, occasionally, or chronically and can impact your ability to relate to others and function on a daily basis.
 These conditions include depression, various types of anxiety, bipolar disorder, panic disorder, phobias, obsessive-compulsive disorders, post-traumatic stress disorder, disordered eating, substance use disorders, and psychotic disorders.

 Behavioral health conditions are as, or even sometimes more, prevalent than common chronic health conditions such as cancer, diabetes, hypertension, or obesity.
 Consider that behavioral health conditions affect nearly 18.2% Americans each year while cancer affects .05%, diabetes 9.4%, 29.0% for hypertension, and about 30% of Americans are morbidly obese.